 Building owner responsibilities

-Where a compliance schedule has been issued for a building, the owner must provide a building warrant of fitness every year to verify that specified systems are in working order.
-This is a statutory declaration made by the building owner that the requirements of the compliance schedule have been carried out for the preceding year.
+Where a compliance schedule has been issued for a building, the building owner must provide a building warrant of fitness (BWoF) to Council on each anniversary of the issuing of their building’s compliance schedule.
+This verifies that the inspection, maintenance and reporting procedures of the compliance schedule have been fully complied with for the previous 12 months.
 For the first year, you must display the compliance schedule statement in a public place in the building.

-- Display a copy of the building warrant of fitness: This must be displayed in a public place in the building.
+A copy of the building warrant of fitness must be displayed in a public place in the building.

-As well as inspections by independently qualified people, building owners need to do regular inspections.
+As well as inspections by independently qualified persons, building owners may need to do regular inspections.
 You’ll need to keep the following records for two years for auditing purposes:

 - inspections by the owner